 - Establishing a new Compliance Code of Conduct which is aligned to the ETI Base Code.
 This Policy details our commitment as a business and our expectations of the suppliers that we work with.

 - Guidance and training provided to all relevant personnel with regard to identifying potential risks during supplier visits and appropriate escalation processes.

-This year, following on from the above, Footasylum plc is working to improve the transparency lower down the supply chain and with support of a new Supplier Manual will aim to ensure that any manufacturers who sub contract work on behalf of the business also comply with our Code of Conduct and Ethical Sourcing Policies.
+This year, following on from the above, Footasylum ltd is working to improve the transparency lower down the supply chain and with support of a new Supplier Manual will aim to ensure that any manufacturers who sub contract work on behalf of the business also comply with our Code of Conduct and Ethical Sourcing Policies.
 The business aims to conduct due diligence visits attended by both internal employees and external auditors to determine the compliance of suppliers and manufacturers.

 This year following on from the above Footasylum has worked to continually improve the transparency lower down the Supply Chain and has improved our ethical sourcing policy with the implementation of our new Supplier Agreement and Code of Conduct which aligns with the ETI Base Code to ensure our direct suppliers and any sub-contractors are fully aware of the high standards of compliance that Footasylum expects from all suppliers who produce our products.
 The business conducts regular due diligence visits by internal employees and also receives compliance audit reports from internationally recognised auditing companies to ensure the compliance of our manufacturers.

-In conclusion, Footasylum plc is committed to continually assessing slavery and human trafficking via internal and external auditing, both in the workplace, and externally through our supply chain and in all cases will address any incidents identified.
+In conclusion, Footasylum ltd is committed to continually assessing slavery and human trafficking via internal and external auditing, both in the workplace, and externally through our supply chain and in all cases will address any incidents identified.

 31 May 2019